Curved sofas vs straight sofas – designers explain which is right for you

 Curved sofas have been dominating the world of interiors for quite some time, but that doesn't mean that they're right for every living room.
 You might like the aesthetics of the curved look, but practically, they don't come without their drawbacks.

 This is where the trusty straight sofa comes in - a classic design that has withstood the test of time for a reason.
-Although it's true that a curved sofa offers a look that a straight sofa just doesn't have
+However, it's true that a curved sofa offers a look that a straight sofa just doesn't have.

-To help you decide which of the best sofas to opt for in your living room, here are the pros and cons of each design.
+To help you decide which of the best sofas to opt for in your living room, here are the pros and cons of each design — from classic to sofa trend.

 What are the pros of a straight sofa?